kami321/Predictive-Exploration-Project/README.md

-# Predictive-Exploration-Project
+# Predictive Exploration Project

+Selects appropriate variables to train the model that predicts the target using SQL and R for business clients.
 (SQL, R)

-Selects appropriate variables to train the model that predicts the target using SQL and R for business clients
+Author: Yinhui(Kami) Yang